Father's Day: Latvia

 In Latvia, Father's Day (Tēvu diena) is celebrated on the second Sunday of September and is not a public holiday.
 In Latvia people did not always celebrate this day because of the USSR's influence with its own holidays.
 This day in Latvia was officially born in 2008 when it was celebrated and marked in the calendar for the first time on 14 September (second Sunday of September) to promote the idea that man as the father must be satisfied and proud of his family and children, also, the father is important to gratitude and loving words from his family for devoted to continuous altruistic concerns.
 Because this day is new to the country it does not have established unique traditions, but people borrow ideas from other countries' Father's Day traditions to congratulate fathers in Latvia.

 Lithuania

 In Lithuania, Father's Day (Tėvo diena) is celebrated on the first Sunday of June and is a public holiday.
+During the interwar period, there was an effort to popularize Father's Day like Mother's Day.
+It was suggested to celebrate it on the first Sunday of June.
+Not receiving support, an attempt was made to move the holiday to the first Sunday of September, arguing that such a time is more convenient since the major farm work would already be finished.
+There were also other occasional calls to celebrate Father's Day, but it was celebrated more actively after the restoration of independence, and Father's Day was officially recognized as a public holiday only in 2009.